Azure/maximo/src/upi_airgap_configs/README.md

 ## Introduction

 The steps below will walk through the UPI (User Provisioned Infrastructure) method of deploying an Openshift Cluster on Azure into a virtual network with no outbound internet access (Airgapped Cluster).
 It includes an Azure Container Registry and steps to mirror the Openshift images into the registry from a JumpBox with internet connectivity.
-Your clusters network will need outbound access to Azure AD and ARM for authentication and resource management.
+Your clusters network will need outbound access to Microsoft Entra ID and ARM for authentication and resource management.

 ## Prereqs